-ELIZABETH E. TOCCI (1994): She opened her first gay bar in 1963 and, beginning in 1971, owned and ran The Patch in Calumet City, which became one of the oldest lesbian-owned establishments in the nation.
-She has been active in local business circles and has long given financial aid and a supportive environment to lesbian and gay persons.
+ELIZABETH E. TOCCI (1994, now deceased): She opened her first gay bar in 1963 and, beginning in 1971, owned and ran The Patch in Calumet City, which became one of the oldest lesbian-owned establishments in the nation.
+She was active in local business circles and long provided financial aid and a supportive environment to lesbian and gay persons.
+Born in Chicago in 1935, she died in Calumet City on December 5, 2010.

-JOANNE E. TRAPANI (1993): After a decade of New York City activism, she co-chaired the Illinois Gay and Lesbian Task Force for several terms and has served as liaison to state and local governments and agencies.
+JOANNE E. TRAPANI (1993): After a decade of New York City adivism, she co-chaired the Illinois Gay and Lesbian Task Force for several terms and has served as liaison to state and local governments and agencies.
 In 1997 she joined the Oak Park village board as the first open lesbian elected to office in Illinois, and in 2001 village voters elected her as board president.
 She retired from that board in 2005 and now chairs Elmwood Park's Board of Fire and Police Commissioners.

 THOMAS M. TUNNEY (1995): In 1981, in his early 20s, he bought Lake View's venerable Ann Sather Restaurant and built it into a virtual community center for lesbian and gay Chicagoans and for older adults.
 He has been active in business groups, IMPACT, Human Rights Campaign, and the Democratic Party.
 He backed Open Hand Chicago's home-meals program, hosted countless gay and lesbian efforts and the White Crane Wellness Center, and in 2003 was elected Chicago's first openly gay alderman, representing the 44th Ward.
+He has been re-elected twice.